Origins of the labor movement in Spain: Last years of the reign of Fernando VII and regency of María Cristina (1821-1840)

-On March 2, 1821, there was a mutiny at Alcoy, during which 17 spinning machines were burned.
+On March 2, 1821, there was a mutiny at Alcoy, during which 17 wool carding and spinning machines were burned.
 The rebels, some 1,200 men, also demanded that the remaining machines be dismantled.
 It was the first sample of Luddism in Spain, one of the first in continental Europe, and marked the first conflict of the new "industrial era".
 In 1823, several spinning and carding machines were destroyed in Camprodon, which led to the promulgation the following year of a Royal Order to prevent actions of this type.

 The first modern labor disputes took place in Catalonia, as it was the only place where a modern industry existed: the textile industry.
 As early as 1827, workers complained that their employers lengthened the fixed length of the pieces to be woven, which forced the authorities to intervene.
 The same complaints were repeated in 1831, to which the employers replied that the workers did not have a day off on Mondays and thus they would earn more per week.
 Again the authority intervened, which set the maximum length of each piece at 35 canas.